-During the first half of the course until the midterm exam, students will be expected to compile a comprehensive chart of the seminal theoretical paradigms in international relations, to be handed in with the midterm.
+During the first half of the course until the midterm exam, students will be expected to compile a comprehensive chart of the seminal theoretical paradigms in international relations, to be turned in online with the midterm.
 This chart should include basic identifying themes and characteristics of each theory, along with examples of scholars associated with each paradigm.
-This assignment will constitute 10% of the final grade.
+A template is available on eLC and all fields must be completed accurately for full credit.
+Students may use this chart-formatted template or a bulleted list, as long as each field is labeled and completed for each paradigm.
+This assignment will constitute 20% of the final grade.